Scenario-Cloud/frontend-developer-exam/README.md

 # Requirements

 There is mockup included in this project located at: /app/designs directory.
 Your goal is to come up with a UI based on those designs.
-You may use any UI frameworks and tools you are comportable with.
+You may use any UI frameworks and tools you are comfortable with.
 UI Data are also part of the mockup - you could just use any static data (ea. hard-coded data or static JSON data) and you don't need to do any server-side logic.

 BONUS points:
 Manage to make the UI responsive.